sonatype/docker-nexus-iq-server/README.md

 Default admin credentials are: `admin` / `admin123`

+### Version 96 or Later
+The IQ Server product license is stored in the database and so will survive image restarts as long as the database is persisted.

+### Version 95 or Earlier
 The IQ Server product license is stored using Java preferences API.
-By default, the directory location is already customized by a Java system property to be under the sonatype-work directory so as to survive image restarts.
+By default, the directory location is already customized by a Java system property to be under the sonatype-work directory i.e.
+`-Djava.util.prefs.userRoot=${SONATYPE_WORK}/javaprefs` so as to survive image restarts.

-If customized using `JAVA_OPTS`, The absolute path to user prefs must point to an already created directory readable by the user account owning the repository manager process.
+If customized using `JAVA_OPTS`, the absolute path to user prefs must point to an already created directory readable by the user account owning the process.

 Under the preferences directory, IQ Server will store the installed license file at a path ./com/sonatype/clm/prefs.xml